For a beginner, the main difficulty lies in finding a reliable broker. We don’t want you to invest your hard-earned money in any wrong platform.

 TastyWorks is a newbie in the trading world.
-It is an online trading platform founded in 2017, and was founded under its parent company Tastytrade, Inc, which was established in 2011.
-TastyWorks is a U.S based broker, focusing on options trading.
-It provides access to trade in options, stocks, and futures.
+It is an online trading platform founded in 2017 and was founded under its parent company Tastytrade, Inc, established in 2011.
+TastyWorks is a U.S based broker focusing on options trading.
+It provides access to trade-in options, stocks, and futures.

 The platform is regulated by the top-tier institute FINRA and Securities and Exchange Commission (SEC).
-However, it is quite difficult to use by new traders.
+However, it isn’t easy to use by new traders.
 Its headquarters are located in Chicago.

 Products Offered :

 TastyWorks offers social trading services.
 Here you can copy the trade ideas of TastyWorks team members.
-This makes trade easy for traders who are short of ideas.
-It offers 217+ instruments to trade-in.
+Itt makes trade easy for traders who are short of ideas.
+In addition, it offers 217+ instruments to trade-in.